JTKnox91/PhosphorescentLlama/server/README.md

 | GET    | /levels/:id | Empty        | JSON string   |
 | DELETE | /levels/:id | Empty        | Empty         |

+### General
+Inside the file `/server/controllers/levelsController.js`, there are four methods; getLevel, saveLevel, updateLeve, and deleteLevel.
+They are exported and used as the server API.

 | Method | URL         | Purpose                  | Request Body         | Response Body     |
 |--------|-------------|--------------------------|----------------------|-------------------|
 | GET    | /match      | Get all matches for user | Empty                | Array of Matches  |